HOME • SEARCH • EMAIL • ABOUT

 Godofredo U. Stuart Jr. MD

-What remained was the Pulang Lupa project—I continued to build. . . and build . . and haven't stopped.
-In those early years, I was slowly being drawn to the idea of returning for good, rather than the earlier intention of dividing my time between the Philippines and Baltimore.
-The lingering memories of childhood spent in Tiaong—my birthplace—the familiar culture, the new possibilities and challenges that teased nudged me to return.
-The visits became re-immersions into rural culture, rife with creatures of folklore (the capre, white ladies, duwendes, tikbalangs, and the nuno-sa-punso), teeming with superstitions, rich in rituals, celebrations, and alternative healing ways.
+What remained was the beginnings of the Liceo Pulang Lupa project, the school that never came to be.
+But I continued to build. . . and build . . and build, and haven't stopped.
+In those early years, I was slowly being drawn to the idea of returning for good, rather than the earlier intention of dividing my time between the Philippines and a medical practice in Baltimore.
+The lingering memories of childhood spent in Tiaong—my birthplace, the familiar culture, the new possibilities and challenges that teased nudged me to return.
+The visits became re-immersions into the rural culture, the world of the boondock poor, rife with creatures of folklore (the capre, white ladies, duwendes, tikbalangs, and the nuno-sa-punso), teeming with superstitions, rich in rituals, celebrations, and alternative healing ways.

 Around that time, I read of Dr. Flavier's TAMA endorsement of 10 Philippine medicinal plants: akapulko, ampalaya, bawang, bayabas, lagundi, niyog-niyogan, pansit-pansitan, sambong, tsaang-gubat, and yerba-buena.
 It jump-started my interest in medicinal plants and immersion into Philippine alternative medicine.
-When I returned to Baltimore, I set up the StuartXchange website and started with pages on alternative medicine with a short list of medicinal plants.
+When I returned to Baltimore, I set up the StuartXchange website, which started with pages on alternative medicine with that short list of medicinal plants.

 As the list grew, I kept resetting goals—50 to 100 to 300 to 500 to 700 to . . .
 I was repeatedly advised: "Enough."
 But as the list grew, so did the emails of appreciation from students, researchers, teachers, doctors, healers. alternativists, plant lovers, weekend gardeners, herbal entrepreneurs, and even chefs, delighted by the edibility information.
 As the list grew, so did my obsession—spending four to eight hours a day, sifting through the web for botanical information and scientific studies, searching and photographing vines, flowers,,weeds, leaves and trees, hiking through forests and scaling hills, knocking on doors and intruding on gardens, pulling over whenever and wherever an unfamiliar tree or flower beckons. . . every new find always a "eureka" moment.